 Anna Wintour is presented as the opposite.
 She seems petite and is immaculate in appearance, and immaculately controlled too.
 She is always called “an ice queen” and, well, a bitch, but she just seems focussed and reserved to me.
 She has a dry sense of humour and I didn’t see her being unkind or nasty about anyone, even behind their backs, just quite decisive.

-The Power Behind the Fashion World
+The September Issue – The Power Behind the Fashion World

 Wintour does, however, wield an enormous amount of power in the fashion world.
 She can get designers to change the fabric that they make their creations out of to something that the vendors agree is more wearable, and they breathlessly await her verdict on new collections, which she sees at the studio in the design stage.

-There are interviews with her at home, too.
+In the The September Issue there are interviews with her at home, too.
 We see her with her daughter who does not want to go into fashion but law instead.
 Anna seems to think that the rest of her family might not think much of fashion, or her job, either.

 A Glimpse into Fashion

 The September Issue also gives you some lovely glimpses of amazing catwalk shows, as well as glimpses of designers like Jean Paul Gaultier’s empire and creators like Thayat at work.